After spending over 30 years in leased locations, Hamlin Robinson School constructed our current building and moved onto the campus in June, 2015.

-In 2013, HRS was notified we were losing the lease at TT Minor and we needed a new home!
+In 2013, HRS was notified it was losing the lease at the TT Minor location and needed a new home.
 The HRS Board (with support from their committees) acquired property; designed a campus with a focus on our students’ needs; raised money to build our new building; and made it possible for us to move-in exactly one year after breaking ground.
 Capital campaign commitments began in 2013 and raised $9+ million dollars.
 A remarkable feat for any organization – and particularly for a school without a significant capital campaign in its 30+ year history.

 In 2019, HRS announced the purchase of the Oberto property along Rainier Avenue to the east of the school.
 In June of that year, the HRS Board of Trustees voted to build a new middle school with an expanded learning center on the property.
 The new building is scheduled to open for the 2022-23 school year.
-Read more about these capital projects here.